viafintech/autonfs/README.md

 ## Copyright and License

-This little tool was made by Martin Seener (c) 2012-2016 Feel free to contribute!
+This little tool was made by Martin Seener (c) 2012-2020 viafintech GmbH Feel free to contribute!
 Use feature branches in your forks for new stuff or bugfixes before you submit them to me!
 And please sign-off your commits!

 Released under the MIT License